 Projects that have been imported can be found via the Portfolio view in the "Not started" bucket:

-After opening the imported project in LYNX, you will see that Skill B has been replaced by the Skill System Tester.
+After opening the imported project in LYNX, you will see that Skill A and Skill B are now part of the project:

 Reviewing and cleaning your project